trambarhq/relaks-starwars-example-isomorphic/README.md

 window.addEventListener('load', initialize);
 ```

 The code is almost the same as before.
 The critical addition here is the call to `harvest()`.
-Even though we have no need to generate HTML, we still perform the operation so that data required by the initial render is pulled into the cache of `DjangoDataSource`.
-When we render the application "for real", queries for data will succeed immediately.
+It's used to generate the same contents that the server had done.
+We pass the option `{ seeds: true }` so that function would return the rendering results of asynchronous components.
+These "seeds" are given to Relaks, which will use them during the initial rendering cycle in lieu of calling `renderAsync()`.

 In the first `Application` element, `ssr` is set to `hydrate`, matching what was done on the server.
 In certain usage scenarios, the prop can be used to bypass operations that only make sense in the CSR context.
 For example, suppose a section in our app uses the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to find shops near the visitor.
 We don't want this code to run in Node.js, since the capability simply isn't there.
 We also don't want this code to run in the browser during our initial dry-run, since obtaining the user's location requires permission. `harvest()` would otherwise end up getting stuck on a promise that isn't fulfilled until the user click the "Allow" button.

 Because we're not rendering into an empty DOM node, we need to pass a third argument to `render()` so that it replaces the existing child node instead of appending to it.
 This is basically equivalent to calling `ReactDOM.hydrate()` in React.

+The second `Application` element is used to turn off the `ssr` flag.

 ## Adjustments to HTML template